• Skip to primary navigation

 For this reason, it helps with psoriasis - an inflammatory skin condition.

-Furthermore, it functions as a topical analgesic (pain releaser).
+Also, it is a topical analgesic (pain releaser).

 One of the most notable features of cinnamon essential oil is its aroma.